akash-vns/social-demo/README.md

 This project is just an example of Social Application to send and receive friend request.

+## prerequisite for docker
+- docker and docker compose tool required

 ## User guide
 - social.postman_collection.json is postman collection with example
 - requirements.txt contain project dependencies